mdn/content/files/en-us/web/http/headers/cache-control/index.md

 #### `must-understand`

-The `must-understand` response directive indicates that caches should store the response only if it understands the requirements for caching based on status code.
+The `must-understand` response directive indicates that a cache should store the response only if it understands the requirements for caching based on status code.

 `must-understand` should be coupled with `no-store`, for fallback behavior.